-- 1. By default, the process for accepting applications is considered to be an open, yearround process.
+- By default, the process for accepting applications is considered to be an open, yearround process.
 When there is funding available for financial incentives, the Administrator will accept applications at any time during the year, and the Administrator and Review Committee will process and make decisions on applications in accordance with the process outlined in Section 3.3.4.
 Under this process, funding becomes available on a "first-come, first-served" basis. - Council, in consideration of a recommendation 2. by the Administrator, may opt to implement an application intake window process.
 Under this application process, the Administrator will only accept financial incentive applications during one or more specified timeframe(s) during the year, with a hard deadline for accepting applications.
 Council and/or the Review Committee will hear applications all at once.
 Should there be more approved applications than there is funding available, there will be a need to prioritize applications.
-The prioritization of applications will be at the sole discretion of Council and/or the Review Committee, in consideration of the following prioritization criteria: - a) Applications related to designated heritage buildings under the Ontario Heritage Act may be considered as the first priority. - Buildings listed on the municipal heritage register may be considered the second priority. - Applications related to corner lot properties may be considered as the third priority. - d) Finally, the order in which the applications were received during the intake window period may be considered as a fourth priority.
+The prioritization of applications will be at the sole discretion of Council and/or the Review Committee, in consideration of the following prioritization criteria: - a) Applications related to designated heritage buildings under the Ontario Heritage Act may be considered as the first priority. - Buildings listed on the municipal heritage register may be considered the second priority. - c) Applications involving projects that improve public access or views of the Grand/Nith Rivers in Downtown Paris may be considered as the third priority.

+- d) Applications related to corner lot properties may be considered as the fourth priority. - e) Finally, the order in which the applications were received during the intake window period may be considered as a fifth priority.